TritonDataCenter/sdc-imgapi/docs/index.md

 ## Manifest: nic_driver

 The NIC driver used by this VM image.
-Examples are 'virtio', 'ne2k_pci', 'rtl8139', 'e1000', 'pcnet'.
+Examples are 'virtio' and 'e1000'.
 This is a required field for `type === "zvol"` images.